NRL-Plasma-Physics-Division/particle-in-field/README.md

 # Installing and running this app

-- Create a `turbopy` conda environment as described in the [turboPy readme](https://github.com/NRL-Plasma-Physics-Division/turbopy).
 - Clone this repo (into a directory other than the one where the turboPy core module is installed).
 - Run the code:
 ```bash